Meet Hailey

 Coach.
 Author.
 Speaker.

-Hailey combines the practicality of solution-focused coaching with the emotional richness of depth coaching: perfect for those who want to make tangible change while diving into the big questions of meaning, purpose, and identity.
-Her approach is active and provocative, particularly resonant with those who feel like therapy has taken them as far as it can—who are ready to stop fixing and start living by harnessing energies of desire, creativity, and imagination.
+Hailey’s coaching lives at the intersection of transition work, existential inquiry, and identity reinvention.
+Her approach is active and provocative, particularly resonant with those who feel like therapy has taken them as far as it can—who are ready to stop fixing and start living.

-At the heart of Hailey’s work is the belief that the journey of transition isn’t just a path to personal fulfillment—it’s a path to collective healing.
-In a world that increasingly drives us toward isolation and self-reliance, the transition process—where we question the stories we were taught, uncover our deepest values, and interrogate our meaning—emboldens us to question the status quo and imagine new futures.
-Hailey envisions a world where more people feel empowered to transition out of their old, individualistic identities to build stronger relationships, invest in their communities, and bravely contribute to the collective good.
+At the heart of Hailey’s work is the belief that outgrowing who we’ve been taught to be isn’t just a path to personal fulfillment: it’s a path to collective healing, too.
+In a world that constantly drives us toward isolation and self-reliance, Hailey envisions a world where people outgrow hyper-independence in favor of connection, community, and contribution to the collective good.

 Featured In: